 All indoor or outdoor furniture, from a chaise longue to a rocking chair, even if it proves to be comfortable, is not necessarily designed to offer optimal relaxation.

 A relaxation chair is more than a simple ergonomic seat.
 With its high multi-position backrest, its adjustable headrest cushion, its adjustable footrest and its armrests, it allows the user to relax, in the ideal relaxation position.
-Today, there are various versions of the relax chair.
+Today, there are various versions of the reclining chair.

 The manual relaxation chair has the advantage of being simple to use, as it does not need a battery or mains power.
 The manufacturers use their knowledge to create optimal ergonomics to promote relaxation.
 Among the versions of manual relaxation chairs, some require light pressure from the body in order to recline completely flat.
 It is recommended that people who suffer from back problems should choose a model with notches and a latch which is adjusted by hand before sitting down, such as a chaise longue, for example.
 This type of chair also has the advantage of being easy to move, from the living room to the garden, and easy to store after use.